galaxyproject/SARS-CoV-2/genomics/global_platform/README.md

 ## How do I use it?

-There are three global Galaxy instances:
+The workflows accept raw [fastq](https://en.wikipedia.org/wiki/FASTQ_format) reads as input.
+They can be run on either of the three global Galaxy instances:

  - Galaxy North America ([https://usegalaxy.org](https://usegalaxy.org))
  - Galaxy Europe ([https://usegalaxy.eu](https://usegalaxy.eu))